Gael-Lopes-Da-Silva/tiny.time/README.md

 $ nimble install runned
 ```

-If you want to download a build, check the <a href="./Build/">Build</a> folder.
+If you want to download a build, check the [Build](./Build/) folder.
 For now, there is only a windows build because it's hard to build for multiple platform without owning one of them.